mpv-player/mpv/DOCS/man/vo.rst

         Defaults to the filter's preferred window if unset.
 Use ``scale-window=help`` to get a list of supported windowing functions.

+    ``scale-wparam=<window>``
+        (Advanced users only) Configure the parameter for the window function given by ``scale-window``.
+Ignored if the window is not tunable.
+        Currently, this affects the following window parameters:

+        kaiser
+            Window parameter (alpha).
+Defaults to 6.33.
+        blackman
+            Window parameter (alpha).
+Defaults to 0.16.
+        gaussian
+            Scale parameter (t).
+Increasing this makes the window wider.
+            Defaults to 1.

     ``scaler-resizes-only``
         Disable the scaler if the video image is not resized.
 In that case, ``bilinear`` is used instead whatever is set with ``scale``.
 Bilinear